The 3 Must-Have Files You Need For Your New Logo

 Let's get excited about file types!
 No really.
-It might sound kind of lame, but knowing which file type to use and when can be super helpful to make sure that your logo always looks its best.
-I like to make sure that my clients have a variety of file types for their new logos so they can get the best use out of it.
-In my experience, I've found these 3 types of files to be the most useful.
+It probably sounds pretty darn lame, but knowing which file type to use for your new logo + when can be super helpful if you want it to always looks its best.
+I like to make sure my clients have a variety of file types for their new logos so they can get the best use out of it.
+And in my experience, I've found these 3 types of files are an absolute must-have to get the best bang for your buck.

 Best used for: High quality or large scale printing